 It’s no secret that I’m a cardio queen – well, more like a running queen.
 I love to put my ear plugs in and hop on my treadmill for an hour 3-5 times a week.
 I also enjoy going for runs with my girlfriends.
 Running is relaxing to me and helps in more ways than simply burning calories.

 However, I didn’t see real changes on the scale, or with my body, until I started adding strength training into my exercise routines.
 I don’t do anything crazy.
 I keep it simple with resistance bands and 5 lbs weights.
-You can get both super cheap on Amazon.

 If you’re struggling to push past a weight loss plateau then I highly recommend adding in some basic strength training exercises.